-7.3-1 LICENSURE
+8.3-1 LICENSURE

-- a.
-Revocation and Suspension: Whenever a member's license or other legal credential authorizing practice in this State is revoked, or a court has ordered a member not to practice, Medical Staff membership and clinical privileges shall be automatically revoked as of the date such action becomes effective. - b.
+a.
+Revocation and Suspension: Whenever a member's license or other legal credential authorizing practice in this State is revoked, or a court has ordered a member not to practice, Medical Staff membership and clinical privileges shall be automatically revoked as of the date such action becomes effective.

+- b.
 Restriction: Whenever a member's license or other legal credential authorizing practice in this State is limited, restricted, by the applicable licensing or certifying authority, any clinical privileges which the member has been granted at the Health System which are within the scope of said limitation or restriction shall be automatically limited, restricted, or suspended in a similar manner, as of the date such action becomes effective and throughout its term. - c.
-Probation: Whenever a member is placed on probation by the applicable licensing or certifying authority, his/her membership status and clinical privileges shall automatically become subject to the same terms and conditions of the probation as of the date such action becomes effective and throughout its term.
+Probation: Whenever a member is placed on probation by the applicable licensing or certifying authority, their membership status and clinical privileges shall automatically become subject to the same terms and conditions of the probation as of the date such action becomes effective and throughout its term.

-7.3-2 CONTROLLED SUBSTANCES
+8.3-2 CONTROLLED SUBSTANCES

 - a.
 Whenever a member's DEA certificate is expired, revoked, limited, or suspended, the member shall automatically and correspondingly be divested of the right to prescribe medications covered by the certificate, as of the date such action becomes effective and throughout its term.
-If clinical privileges require the member have a DEA certificate or require a DEA with all or certain scheduled substances, and if a member with those clinical privileges has a DEA certificate that limits, restricts or does not have the required scheduled substances, those clinical privileges automatically shall be revoked as of the day the DEA was so limited, restricted or no longer had the required schedules. - b.
+If clinical privileges require the member have a DEA certificate or require a DEA with all or certain scheduled substances, and if a member with those clinical privileges has a DEA certificate that limits, restricts, or does not have the required scheduled substances, those clinical privileges automatically shall be revoked as of the day the DEA was so limited, restricted or no longer had the required schedules. - b.
 Probation: Whenever a member's DEA certificate is subject to probation, the member's right to prescribe such medications shall automatically become subject to the same terms of the probation, as of the date such action becomes effective and throughout its term.

-7.3-3 CONVICTION OF A FELONY

-When the Medical Executive Committee becomes aware that a member has been convicted of a felony, the Medical Executive Committee shall immediately automatically terminate the member's membership and clinical privileges.
+8.3-3 FELONY INDICTMENT OR CONVICTION

+The Medical Staff membership and clinical privileges of an individual who has been indicted or charged with a felony shall be automatically suspended effective immediately upon such indictment or the filing of such charge and such automatic suspension shall remain in effect until the matter is resolved.
+If the matter is resolved with a felony conviction, the individual's membership and clinical privileges shall automatically terminate effective upon such conviction.
 A conviction includes a plea of "guilty," "no contest" or its equivalent to a felony in any jurisdiction.
-Such termination shall be effective immediately upon such criminal conviction or plea regardless of whether an appeal is filed.
+Such automatic termination shall be effective immediately upon such criminal conviction or plea regardless of whether an appeal is filed.

-7.3-4 FAILURE TO SATISFY SPECIAL APPEARANCE REQUIREMENT
+8.3-4 FAILURE TO SATISFY SPECIAL APPEARANCE REQUIREMENT